 You can get TPO roofing membranes in different sizes to fit what your project needs:

-TPO roofing comes in various colors, not just white.
-You can pick from white, gray, or black as standard options.
+TPO roofing comes in various colours, not just white.
+You can pick from white, grey, or black as standard options.
 White TPO roofs help save energy the most.
 They bounce UV rays and heat off the building.
-But you might like gray or black better for looks or to match your building’s design.
-Some companies make TPO in more colors.
-You can even get custom colors.
+But you might like grey or black better for looks or to match your building’s design.
+Some companies make TPO in more colours.
+You can even get custom colours.
 This lets you use your roof as a big canvas.
-You can match your building’s style or your brand colors.
-Just remember, custom colors might need bigger orders and take longer to arrive.
+You can match your building’s style or your brand colours.
+Just remember, custom colours might need bigger orders and take longer to arrive.

 How TPO Stacks Up Against Other Roofing Choices